abcrun/whiskers/README.md

 <h1>whiskers.js - A New Way To Deal With Template - selector styles template with javascript</h1>
-<p>There are plenty famous javascript template modules such as mustache.js,but they are all using the same style.
+<p>There are many famous javascript template modules, but they are all using the same style.
 The whiskers give you a new way to think about template.
 If you are familiar with css or jquery selector, you will find that whiskers is easy to generate html</p>
 <p>Yes,You are clever.
 The whiskers is using selector style as the template.
 More information about <a href="http://www.w3.org/TR/2011/REC-css3-selectors-20110929/#selectors" target="_blank"><strong>CSS SLECTOR</strong></a></p>
 <h2>Where to use it</h2>
 <p>You can use it any where you can use javascript</p>